🖤✨ Plot twist! I'm taking a short detour from dead bodies to dive into...magical dating disasters!

 I jerked away from the workbench, a plume of smoke drifting through the doorway.

-Of course, my apprentice would start a fire when I was one ingredient away from potion excellence.
+Of course, my apprentice would start a fire when I was so close to potion excellence.

 Seth Brewster, my cousin and a living torch, rushed into my workroom waving a burning clipboard.
 By my calculations, this was inferno number fourteen since Seth had started working for me six months ago.
 At this rate, the insurance company was going to start sending us fruit baskets and warning letters.

-He held it out in front of him, and the flames licked perilously close to a shelf that contained every Heartstring No. 9 sample I’d brewed over the last month, my one chance at winning the Bewitching Brew-Off.
+He held it out in front of him, and the flames licked scarily near a shelf that contained every Heartstring No. 9 sample I’d brewed over the last month, my one chance at winning the Bewitching Brew-Off.

 No, no, no, no. Not today, Beelzebub!